nbicocchi/learn-xv6/code/06K - Scheduler (Policies)/README.md

 If the process terminates or changes its state to waiting during its attributed time quantum, the scheduler selects the first process in the ready queue to execute.
 In the absence of time-sharing, or if the quanta were large relative to the sizes of the jobs, a process that produced large jobs would be favoured over other processes.
 Round-robin scheduling is simple, easy to implement, and starvation-free.

+### FCFS - First Come First Served

+First come first served (FCFS), is the simplest scheduling algorithm.
+FCFS simply queues processes in the order that they arrive in the ready queue.
+The scheduling overhead due to using this policy is minimal since context switches only occur upon process termination, and no reorganization of the process queue is required.
+Throughput can be low, because long processes can be holding CPU, waiting the short processes for a long time, so short processes which are in a queue are penalized over the longer ones (known as convoy effect).
+By using this policy we have no starvation, because each process gets chance to be executed after a definite time.
+There isn't prioritization, so using this policy we cannot force certain processes to be completed first which means that this system has trouble meeting process deadlines.
+The lack of prioritization means that as long as every process eventually completes, there is no starvation.
+In an environment where some processes might not complete, there can be starvation since the processes that come next the one which might not complete are never executed.

 ### PRIORITY - Priority based